 (CAPE13) with return First Class overnight Rail Bed

 Minimum tour numbers apply.
 Itinerary subject to change.

 *Rail subject to availability.
 Rail price based on return Aust.
 Govt.
 Senior Card Holder fares in a Rail Bed on the Spirit of Queensland between Brisbane and Cairns.
 Please ask for Queensland Pensioner and Full Adult rail fares.

 An awesome experience!
 Our group returned on Thursday from an outstanding Cape York and Torres Strait tour.
 Our tour guides, the Dynamic Duo, Kathy and Brett, were the best guides by far, of any other tour guides, I have encountered on my travels.
 Their knowledge of the area we travelled was second to none.
 Their consideration and thoughtfulness was felt and appreciated by everyone on our tour.
 One would be very hard pressed to find anything to complain about on this tour.
 The knowledge shared by our guides along the way was priceless, the scenery was spectacular, the accommodation was very good, the food was plentiful (huge meals) and good quality and the coach was very comfortable.
 My travelling companions were awesome and we all had a fantastic time.
 Again, can't praise Kathy and Brett enough.
 What an asset they are to OAT.
 Thanks for the memories.Geraldine, Brisbane

-Past passengers enjoy Early Emu Offers on all 2019 tour departures if they book and pay deposit before 31 Dec 2018.
+Past passengers enjoy Early Emu Offers on all 2020 tour departures.

 When six or more people book a holiday of 6 days or more together, you will each receive $150pp off your tour price.